AlexanderMakarov/activitywatch-ets/README.md

 [ActivityWatch Importers list](https://docs.activitywatch.net/en/latest/importers.html).

-ActivityWatch has [Categorization feature](https://docs.activitywatch.net/en/latest/features/categorization.html) which allows to configure tree of "Categories" and filter events into these categories with (May 2023)
+ActivityWatch has [Categorization feature](https://docs.activitywatch.net/en/latest/features/categorization.html) which allows to configure tree of "Categories" and filter events into these categories with (September 2023)
 > The regular expression is matched on the ‘app’ and ‘title’ value of events (not yet URLs).

 For time reports this feature is not flexible enough because:
 1. For "time reports" we need name activity in a specific way.
 Not from predifined categories.
     I.e. mention that we worked exactly on "X" and meeting was especially with "Y".
-2. Regexp on ‘app’ and ‘title’ value is not enough usually.
+2. Regexp on event's ‘data’ is not enough usually.
 Various event watchers and importers provide different events with different `data` fields.
 3. ActivityWatch doesn't count events happened during "AFK" periods.
 But in some cases is it wrong behavior -
     imagine: